mzsuetam/CYK-Parser/readme.md

 ### Grammar file

 By default, grammar file is read from ./grammar.txt.
-The path can be specified by flag  _-path_ with a path to file as parameter
+The path can be specified by flag  _-path_ with a path to file as parameter.

 File consist of four lines: